It’s Your Time. Prioritize It!

 You’re in College… Now What?
-It’s a couple of weeks into the semester and you may be having a “Dorothy” kind of moment realizing “Toto, I don’t think we’re in Kansas… I mean high school anymore”.
+It’s a couple of weeks into the semester and you may be realizing just how different college is from high school.
 So, how do you adjust to this new environment?
-The GatorWell staff wanted to know what worked for students at UF so, in the Spring of 2013, we surveyed 135 UF Freshmen and Sophomores, as well as Faculty and Staff that work with Freshmen to get their advice.
+The GatorWell staff wanted to know what worked for students at UF so, we surveyed 135 UF Freshmen and Sophomores, as well as Faculty and Staff that work with Freshmen to get their advice.
 A common theme arose: Time Management.
 One respondent even told us “Time management will be the most important thing throughout your college career.”
 Here are some of their tips:

 - Write a to-do list, prioritize the tasks on the list, decide on deadlines for the tasks, and then create your schedule around those priorities.
 Try preplanning by organizing your schedule for the day the night before, or for the week each Sunday.
 There are a wide variety of tools that can be used to help with this including planners, online calendars, or phone apps.
 Pick whatever works for you and your organization style.

 - Breaking large tasks up into smaller more manageable ones